Rethinking Breiman's Dilemma in Neural Networks: Phase Transitions of Margin Dynamics: Methodology

 where

 is the Rademacher complexity of function class $\gH_L$ with respect to $n$ samples, and the expectation is taken over $x_i, \varepsilon_i$, $i=1,...,n$. \end{lemma}

-Unfortunately, direct application of such bound in neural networks with a constant $\gamma_0$ will suffer from the so-called \emph{scaling problem}.
-The following proposition gives an lower bound of Rademacher complexity term.
+Unfortunately, direct application of such bound in neural networks with a constant $\gamma_0$ will suffer from the so-called \emph{scaling issue}.
+To see this issue, let's look at the following proposition as a lower bound of Rademacher complexity term.